expo/expo/docs/README.md

 # Expo Documentation

-This is the public documentation for **Expo**, its SDK, client, and services, like **EAS**.
+This is the public documentation for **Expo**, its SDK, client, and services (**EAS**).
 This documentation is built using Next.js and you can access it online at https://docs.expo.dev/.

-> **Note** **Contributors:** Please make sure that you edit the docs in the `pages/versions/unversioned` directory if you want your changes to apply to the next SDK version too!
+> **Note** **Contributors:** Please make sure that you edit the docs in the **pages/versions/unversioned** for SDK reference if you want your changes to apply to the next SDK version too!

 > **Note**
 > If you are looking for Expo Documentation Writing Style guidelines, please refer [Expo Documentation Style Guide](https://github.com/expo/expo/blob/main/guides/Expo%20Documentation%20Writing%20Style%20Guide.md).

-## Running Locally
+## To run locally in development mode

-Download the copy of this repository.
+1. Download a copy of this repository.

 ```sh
 git clone https://github.com/expo/expo.git
 ```

-Then `cd` into the `docs` directory and install dependencies with:
+2. Then `cd` into the `docs` directory and install dependencies with:

 ```sh
 yarn
 ```

-Then you can run the app with (make sure you have no server running on port `3002`):
+3. Then you can run the app with (make sure you have no server running on port `3002`):

 ```sh
 yarn run dev
 ```

-Now the documentation is running at http://localhost:3002, and any changes you make to markdown or JavaScript files will automatically trigger reloads.
+4. Now the documentation is running at `http://localhost:3002`, and any changes you make to markdown or JavaScript files will automatically trigger reloads.

 ### To run locally in production mode